 Take them seriously.

-And it's done with during the six party talks.
+And it's done during the six-party talks.

-You asked what we've done, we've created a framework that will be successful.
+We've created a framework that will be successful.

 My judgment is you can't be successful if the United States is sitting at the table alone with North Korea.

-You run out of options very quickly if that's the case.
+You run out of options very quickly, if that's the case.

 Interesting call with a theory on that.